 From fighting disease to protecting the Amazon rainforest, USAID has big impact across the globe

-The United States is the world’s largest source of foreign assistance by far, although several European countries allocate a much bigger share of their budgets.
-While aid to Africa dwarfs the roughly $2 billion that Latin America receives annually, the Western Hemisphere has long been a spending priority of both Democratic and Republican administrations.
+The United States is by far the world’s largest source of foreign assistance, although several European countries allocate a much bigger share of their budgets to aid.
+USAID funds projects in some 120 countries aimed at fighting epidemics, educating children, providing clean water and supporting other areas of development.

 Here is a look at USAID’s impact around the world: